apol2020ua/aya-test/task-answers.md

 to `Employee` node, so if employee has only one `Donation` I can't recognize is it employee's array or just some separate object-field.

-Since I can't directly tell the difference between an Array-node and an Object-node structure from the dump file, I should rely only on the task description and node names.
+Since I can't directly distinguish the difference between an Array-node and an Object-node structure from the dump file, I should rely only on the task description and node names.
 As a result, I hardcoded the names of the Array's fields in the code, so if we add a new field that is an array,